 Leaders lead to war then sue for peace.

 Leaders could lead to peace, but that would bankrupt the war industry and its supply chains.

 The USA declared war upon ‘terror’ in 2001.

 Normally, an adversary in war would have a physical territory from which attacks would be launched.

 The 2001 declaration of a global war against ‘terror’ by the USA has failed to eradicate the enemy, but this war has cauldronised the Middle East, let loose the wind of regime change that has deepened into the whirlwind that we now reap.

-The deliberate destabilisation of countries such as Afghanistan, Iraq, Syria, Egypt, Yemen, Libya for resource and geopolitics has blown back to destabilise Europe, whilst the asymmetric war industry now has an asymmetric Commander in Chief.
+The deliberate destabilisation of countries such as Afghanistan, Iraq, Syria, Egypt, Yemen, Libya for resource and geopolitics has now blown back to increasingly destabilise Europe.

 The global politics between America, Russia, Britain, China and Europe is now so smokey it seems that even the mirrors of the deep global governments’ bureaucracies have cracked and clouded.

 God may or may not have ordered war in the past.
 In the Qur’an the inner war to be the most Human that a person or a culture can become is the final warfare that is ordered by God for Mankind.